reefactor/brainfood_reference/README.md

 a mind is fresh, innocent, it has no age; and without that innocence, whether you are ten or sixty, you will not find God.
 > -- Jiddu Krishnamurt, The Book of Life, Die every day

+> ..On this account it is, that although the acquisition of fresh knowledge is the necessary precursor of every step in social progress, such acquisition must itself be preceded by a love of inquiry, and therefore by a spirit of doubt;
+because without doubt there will be no inquiry, and without inquiry there will be no knowledge.
+For knowledge is not an inert and passive principle which comes to us whether we will or no; but it must be sought before it can be won; it is the product of great labor and therefore of great sacrifice.
+And it is absurd to suppose that men will incur the labor, and make the sacrifice, for subjects respecting which they are already perfectly content.
+**They who do not feel the darkness, will never look for the light**
+> -- Henry Thomas Buckle, History of Civilization in England: Volume 1

 The drive for [Self-actualization](https://en.wikipedia.org/wiki/Self-actualization) depends on [basic bodily and ego needs - physiological, safety, belonging and social esteem](https://en.wikipedia.org/wiki/Maslow%27s_hierarchy_of_needs) needs been fulfilled